paps/api-store/store/LinkedIn Search Export/LinkedIn Search Export.md

 UPDATE: Now handles more search categories: People, Jobs, Content, Companies, Groups, and even Schools!

+To scrape your first connections, use "http://linkedin.com/mynetwork/invite-connect/connections" as input.
 Also, scrape your Network Suggestions by using "https://www.linkedin.com/mynetwork/" as input.

 You want to build a qualified database of contacts fitting your target.
 Launching LinkedIn search and copy pasting every results..?